zscaler/terraform-gcp-zpa-private-service-edge-modules/examples/base_pse/README.md

 # Zscaler "base_ac" deployment type

 This deployment type is intended for greenfield/pov/lab purposes.
 It will deploy a fully functioning sandbox environment in a new VPC with a publicly accessible bastion host.
 Full set of resources provisioned listed below, but this will effectively create all network infrastructure dependencies for a GCP environment.
-Creates 1 new "Management" VPC with 1 AC subnet and 1 bastion subnet; 1 Cloud Router + NAT Gateway; 1 Bastion Host assigned a dynamic public IP; generates local key pair .pem file for ssh access to all VMs.<br>
+Creates 1 new "Management" VPC with 1 PSE subnet and 1 bastion subnet; 1 Cloud Router + NAT Gateway; 1 Bastion Host assigned a dynamic public IP; generates local key pair .pem file for ssh access to all VMs.<br>

 Additionally: Creates 1 Service Edge compute instance template + option to deploy multiple Service Edges across multiple zonal managed instance groups for highly available/resilient workload Zero Trust App Access.